Gundersen is one of five Houses that comprise the Neighborhood at the University of Wisconsin School of Medicine and Public Health.

 He was also remembered for his passion about medical education.
 Under his guidance, Gundersen Lutheran developed reputable medical education and top-notch research programs.
 He served on the University of Wisconsin Board of Regents for eight years, following a family tradition that included service as regents by his grandfather and uncle.

-Adolf Gundersen was a advocate of the UW System and he was most proud when UW medical school named Gundersen Lutheran as its western clinical campus.
-Today, one half of each medical school graduating class has spent one month or longer rotating at Gundersen, and fourth-year students may elect to spend an entire year in training there.
+Adolf Gundersen was an advocate of the UW System and he was most proud when UW medical school named Gundersen Lutheran as its western clinical campus.
+Today, one half of each medical school graduating class has spent one month or longer rotating at the Gundersen Health System/Western Academic Campus, and fourth-year students may elect to spend an entire year in training there.